Payment Systems

 Supervised systems

-Supervised systems are payment systems that the Governor believes are essential for the entire payment array in the economy, and for which there is concern that improper, inefficient, or undependable activity would harm the economy.
+Supervised systems are payment systems that the Governor believes are essential for the entire payment array in the economy, and with regard to which there is concern that improper, inefficient, or undependable activity would harm the economy.

 The supervised payment systems currently operating in Israel are: